DNA synthesis Is Semiconservative

 (High CsCl density at the bottom of the tube and low CsCl density at the top of the tube).

-- Under these circumstances, during the spin the DNA was pulled down the ultracentrifuge tube by centrifugal force until it arrived at the spot in the salt gradient where the DNA molecules’ density matched that of the surrounding salt solution.
+- Under these circumstances, the DNA was pulled down by centrifugal force from the ultracentrifuge tube during the spin until it reached the place where the density of the DNA molecules matched that of the surrounding salt solution.

-- At that point, the molecules stopped sedimenting and formed a stable band.
+- At that point, the DNA formed a stable band.

 - The molecules that form the lowest bands have the highest densities (Example: 15N containing DNA).